 - Make sure the fruit is washed and dried thoroughly before decorating top of fruit pizza or the fruit will bleed onto the frosting layer.

-- Do not make this dessert more than 6 hours before serving.
+- Do not assemble this dessert more than 6 hours before serving.

 - The cookie layer and the frosting layers can be made a few days ahead and assembled on the day of serving.